therealssj/blog/content/development-updates/Development Update 3.md

 1. We need a golang wrapper around ifconfig for controlling wifi dongles and connecting/disconnecting.
 Should scan for wifi connections, return list.
 Should have function for connecting and disconnecting to network.
 Should return information about signal strength and speed.
 Bonus points if it supports adhoc connections.
 2. We need golang ChaCha20 wrapper
 3. We need library that connects to peers using sykcoin/gnet (connection pool).
 Each peer has list of hashes and hashes are ordered.
 Each hash  corresponds to data.
 Each peer should should poll and download any new hash and from peers, that it doesnt have.
-4. Given an ordered list of 100,000 things, poll peers, figure out if they have something you dont have, get the things you dont have
+4. Given an ordered list of 100,000 things, poll peers, figure out if they have something you don't have, get the things you don't have

 #### We have list of: